 Cool, check out our Online Drum Lessons department.
 Or come in right away and get a Lifetime Free Membership.
 You’ll get access to our MIDI player which includes the Intro and Verse, Horn Lick and Chorus of the Rosanna drum parts to practice along to.
 You’ll get a ton of other cool stuff as well.
 Extra Rudimental exercises, Lessons, and more MIDI to practice along to.
 And we’re barely getting started!

-If you want to know everything there is to know about playing Shuffles, Stickings, or Orchestration you can check out my book Level 1 – The Complete Workbook/Encyclopedia for the Modern Drummer.
+If you want to know everything there is to know about playing Shuffles, Stickings, or Orchestration you can check out my book the 3D Drumming System – The Complete Workbook/Encyclopedia for the Modern Drummer.
 It’s taken me over four years to write and compile all the material in it so I would hope this is the Ultimate Back To Basics Drum Bible.

 Below is an excerpt of the encyclopedia on which all of the crucial pieces of the Rosanna drum part are discussed.